Heidi Klum Hit Up The amfAr Gala In A Aqua-Colored Gown With A Giant Slit While Holding A Trendy Ball Purse

 Heidi is not new to amfAR galas.
 The 47-year-old fashionista stated in the caption of her Instagram post, showcasing her look for this year, that her initial entree into these worthwhile evenings held all over the world was two decades ago in Cannes in 2000.
 She expressed her surprise that a cure for AIDs has still not come to fruition, but she thanked all who continue to fight.

 At the New York 2020 party, for which earnings from various aspects of the event were given to the cause, Heidi stated that more than $1.4 million dollars had been raised.
-An Alex Katz oil painting called Rico sold for $500,000 during the auction part of the festivities, according to amfAr.
+An Alex Katz oil painting called Rico sold for $500,000 during the auction part of the festivities, according to a release from amfAr.

 View this post on Instagram